milesroberts-123/slim-sweep-cnn/README.md

 - [x] remove multiallelic sites

 - [ ] use only genes with at least 1 four-fold degenerate and one zero-fold degenerate site?
-Or just allow beneficial mutations at any site
+Or just allow beneficial mutations at any site?

 - [ ] re-write neural network as a function with hyperparameters

 - [ ] add a table of hyperparameters combinations to test for neural network

-- [ ] calculate realized selection coefficient for each gene (due to sampling error, the actual selection coefficient in a gene might not be the same as the distribution it was drawn from)
+- [ ] ~calculate realized selection coefficient for each gene (due to sampling error, the actual selection coefficient in a gene might not be the same as the distribution it was drawn from)~